Rockport-Fulton: Coastal Texas charm

 What you should know

 Rockport and Fulton are coastal communities known for fresh seafood, fishing and entertainment on the Texas Coastal Bend.
 They’re within a three-hour drive of Houston, San Antonio and Austin, and 30 minutes from Corpus Christi.
 Rockport is surrounded by water on three sides and has been a favorite vacation spot for wealthy Texans since the 1800s.
 Fulton, just east over the Key Allegro Bridge, is home to some of the finest restaurants and accommodations in the area.
-Together, the two offer a bevy of group activities and beachfront meeting venues along the Great Texas Coastal Birding Trail.
-The closest airports are in Aransas Pass (charter) and Corpus Christi (commercial).
+Together, they offer plenty of group activities and beachfront meeting venues along the Great Texas Coastal Birding Trail .
+The closest airports are Aransas County Airport (charter) and Corpus Christi International (CRP).
 Rockport-Fulton caters to small groups, especially those with tight budgets, and has some of Texas’ most unusual waterfront meeting venues.
 The area has chain hotels, but planners may prefer to choose from an assortment of luxury beach resorts, cabanas, vacation homes, beachside condos and bed-and-breakfast inns.
+For more information or planning assistance, contact the Rockport-Fulton Chamber of Commerce .

-New catches are hauled from the Gulf daily.
-Charlotte Plummer’s Seafare Restaurant , a favorite with the locals, is affiliated with the Inn at Fulton Harbor , so it also provides room service for overnight guests.
+New catches are hauled from the gulf daily.
+Local favorite Charlotte Plummer’s Seafare Restaurant is affiliated with the Inn at Fulton Harbor , so it also provides room service for overnight guests.
 The Boiling Pot specializes in seafood boils, gumbos and oysters on the half-shell.
-Latitude 28º 02′ , a restaurant/art gallery, has private dining areas for groups of 10 to 50.
-The 156-seat, Key West-themed Hemingway’s Bar & Grill is known for its hand-cut steaks and surf-and-turf entrees.
-Its Blue Marlin Bar has an extensive wine and martini list.
+Latitude 28º 02′ , a restaurant/art gallery, has private dining for groups of 10 to 50.
 Recommended ethnic eateries include the Vietnamese Fai Foo Café and Mexican restaurant Las Camales .

 Get help planning golf tournaments, menus and theme parties at the Rockport Country Club .
 The 18-hole championship golf course features clusters of coastal live oaks, 65 acres of interconnecting lakes and ponds, grassy knolls and sand dunes.
 Lessons are available.
 The Rockport Center for the Arts has two classrooms that can be used for seminars or craft workshops.
 The backyard has a 10,000-sq. ft. sculpture garden, featuring granite sculpture by Rockport resident Jesus Bautista Moroles and award-winning wildlife sculpture by Leo Osborne.
 The center also hosts performances, concerts and festivals.

 The Texas Maritime Museum began as an annual fall festival, exhibiting antique outboard motors, fishing equipment and mounted fish.
-In 2008, it was named the “Official Best” Maritime Museum in Texas by NBC Media.
-In addition to the main museum building, there’s a lighthouse gallery space, which has a 48-ft. high observation deck offering panoramic views of Rockport Harbor, Aransas Bay and the Intracoastal Waterway.
+In 2008, NBC Media named it the “Official Best” Maritime Museum in Texas.
+In addition to the main museum building, there’s a lighthouse gallery space, which has a 48-ft. high observation deck with panoramic views of Rockport Harbor, Aransas Bay and the Intracoastal Waterway.
 Group tours and educational programs for children and teens are available.

 Article printed from Plan Your Meetings: http://planyourmeetings.com